Skip to content

 Is the 60-day visa exemption permanent or temporary?

-It is permanent as of 2026.
+It is permanent.
 The Thai government initially introduced the extension as a temporary tourism recovery measure, but made it permanent due to the significant boost in tourist arrivals and revenue.
 There are no plans to revert to 30 days.

 Can I stay 90 days without any visa?